centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 - Select (drop-downs)
 - Textareas

 These types of inputs are used to help customers enter and select information.
-Inputs can only be used within a form.

 If you would like to use a password input then please see the [ns-password](components/ns-password.md) component.